 Safety & Training

 We want our community and our officers to be as safe as possible.
-So, if you care enough to be a cop, we'll make sure you're safe and protected through top-notch trainings.
-Our department also hosts some of the most informative courses in the nation in our brand new facility and training room.
+So, if you care enough to be a law enforcement officer, we'll make sure you're safe and protected through top-notch trainings.
+Our department also hosts some of the most informative courses in the nation in our new facility and training room.

 - Field Training Officer